LostRhapsody/blackgate/README.md

 - Protocol translation - bridge the gap between HTTP, WebSocket, gRPC, etc, simplifying client-side logic
 - Data transloation - convert requests and responses to and from JSON and XML (and other common syntaxes for data representation)
 - Data transformation and orchestration - modify request/response data and manage complex workflows
-- OpenAPI Specification Support - Automatically add all the routes from an OpenAPI spec to your Gateway
 - Code Stub Generation - Generate code based on OpenAPI Specs or your Gateway's routes
 - OpenAPI Specification Generation - Generate barebones OpenAPI Sepcs based on your routes
 - Secure Credential Management - Currently, credentials are added per-route, but could be stored outside the route schema and managed independantly